[Update 06/05/2022]: the actual system has evolved. I’ll update the image and related information asap. Stay tuned!

 I have been asked to show my acquisition system, the “catafalque” that I set up in order to acquire the images of the minute creatures that you have been the opportunity to appreciate (and for this I thank you infinitely).
 There is no standard model, and each “macro-photographer” has its own, customized according to the needs, space available, and the subjects to be acquired.

-Subject to multiple changes over time, I believe I have reached an end point where no further changes to the system is required.
+Subject to multiple changes over time, I believe I have reached an endpoint where no further changes to the system are required.
 Here it is in his beauty :

 The rail is managed by Nema 23 0.9 degree bi-polar step motor (400 steps/tour) (3), part of MJKZZ’s QOOL 250 model system (www.mjkzz.de), system calibrated to acquire images up to 50x magnification, beyond I haven’t had the occasion to go.
 This platform is able to carry a weight of 2.3-3 kg in vertical, more than enough to manage my acquisition system (the camera SONY + tube lens and the heavy Mitutoyo objective, weight 1.520 kg).